 - Causes of hypoaldosteroinism can be both acquired and inherited (less common).

-- Hyperaldosteronism is divided into aldosterone deficiency and aldosterone resistance.
+- Hypoaldosteronism is divided into aldosterone deficiency and aldosterone resistance.

 - Causes of aldosterone resistance include inhibitors of the epithelial sodium channel (potassium-sparing diuretics, trimethoprim, pentamidine) and pseudohypoaldosteronism type 1.